 The Champ

-The Champ was down, cold-cocked.
+The Champ is down, cold-cocked.
 Seven.
 Eight.
 Nine.

 ( two heads faces backlit floating in smoke